 I made two versions to show you the difference – both are identical but in one of them I added some commercial yeast (left) and the other one I didn’t (right).
 What that does is prevent the formation of wild yeast because the commercial, store-bought yeast dominates.

 Loosely cover the bowls with plastic wrap so that air can still get in (but no critters can) – cheesecloth is also a great option.
 Let it sit undisturbed at room temperature for 5 days.
 You don’t have to let it ferment that long but at least 4 days is ideal and longer it ferments the deeper the flavor will be.

 After 4-5 days both versions will be fizzy when you jiggle the bowl.

 Notice the difference between the mixture prepared with commercial yeast (left) and the wild yeast mixture (right).
-The version made the traditional way allowing wild yeast to form is not only much darker in color, it has a film of furry-like aerobic yeast on top that you may initially think is mold but it isn’t.
+The version made the traditional way allowing wild yeast to form is not only much darker in color, it has a film of aerobic yeast on top that you may initially think is mold but it isn’t.

 It looks disgusting, I know – like why would I eat this?
 But rest assured it’s perfectly normal.
 Going the traditional route of relying on wild yeast – a naturally fermented product – over commercial yeast results in an injera with a richer and more complex flavor.
 It’s the way injera has been made and enjoyed for centuries.

 We’re simply going to discard this top layer and use what’s underneath.